zonotope/zanmi/README.md

 by default, but can also use transit/json if you set the request's accept/content-type headers.

+### Clients

+There is a [Clojure zanmi client](https://github.com/zonotope/zanmi-client) in development, and since zanmi is just an http server, clients for other languages should be easy to write as long as those languages have a good http library.

-We'll use [cURL](https://curl.haxx.se) to make requests to the dev server.
-Enter the following commands into a new terminal.
+We'll use [cURL](https://curl.haxx.se) to make requests to the running server to be as general as possible.
+Enter the following commands into a new terminal window.

 #### Registering User Profiles
 Send a `post` request to the profiles url with your credentials to register a